serverpod/serverpod_docs/docs/06-concepts/09-logging.md

   consoleEnabled: true      # Logs are output to the console
 ```

+### Default Behavior for Session Logs

+By default, session logging behavior depends on whether the project has database support:

+- **When a database is present**

+  - `persistentEnabled` is set to `true`, meaning logs are stored in the database.
+  - `consoleEnabled` is set to `false` by default, meaning logs are not printed to the console unless explicitly enabled.

+- **When no database is present**

+  - `persistentEnabled` is set to `false` since persistent logging requires a database.
+  - `consoleEnabled` is set to `true`, meaning logs are printed to the console by default.

 ### Important: Persistent Logging Requires a Database

 If `persistentEnabled` is set to `true` but **no database is configured**, a `StateError` will be thrown.
 Persistent logging requires database support, and Serverpod ensures that misconfigurations are caught early by raising this error.